manu2407/TerraFlow-Dotfiles/INSTALL.md

-# Installation Guide for TerraFlow
+i# Installation Guide for TerraFlow

 This guide provides detailed instructions on how to install and set up the TerraFlow dotfiles on your system.